 5. Beware of tourist traps

 The area around the Vatican is full of souvenir stores and fast food stalls and even Italian restaurants.
 Don't let hunger get the better of you and before you sit down anywhere, check their online reputation, reviews from other diners or menu prices.
 There are some really expensive places whose quality will disappoint you.
 You can always go a bit further away from the touristy area for lunch or dinner or you can check out my guide on where to eat near the Vatican to be on the safe side and not make the wrong choice.
 Best of all, whatever time of day you go, you will find a good place to have a snack, lunch, dinner or just buy a sandwich to take away and enjoy it at home.

 6. Wear comfortable shoes

-As if it were the most crowded concert, all around the Vatican you will be approached by dozens of salesmen trying to convince you to sell you tickets, guided tours, etc. My advice is not to get carried away by their overwhelming arguments and to plan your visit to the Vatican in advance, always booking your tickets or your guided tour on reliable and official sites.
+As if it were the most crowded concert, all around the Vatican you will be approached by dozens of vendors who will try to convince you to sell tickets, guided tours, etc..
+My advice is not to get carried away by their overwhelming arguments and to plan your visit to the Vatican in advance, always booking your tickets or your guided tour on reliable and official sites.
 On Hellotickets, for example, you will be able to see all the schedules, prices and durations of the tours and all the guides are professional and authorized by the Vatican to do the guided tours.

 8. Early in the morning to avoid overcrowding